MicrosoftLearning/AB-6008_delegate_work_with_AI/Instructions/Labs/01-delegate-work-microsoft-copilot-cowork.md

     - A prioritized re-entry plan for the first day back.

     - Catch-up reply drafts held for review — no sends.
+   > **Note**: You may get a response from Cowork notifying you that no information was found after as specific date, like August 4th.
+This is expected behavior.

 ## Task 6: Create a Project Dashboard

-1. In a new InPrivate window navigate to https://copilot.cloud.microsoft.com and login as **Joni Sherman** with the credentials provided.
-1. Select the **Cowork** tab at the top left of the navigation menu.
+1. Still as Joni Sherman, select **+ New Task** at the left-hand side of the navigation menu.
-1. Select **+ New Task**.
 1. In the prompt field, copy and paste the following prompt:
   Build me a project status dashboard across my active projects.
 For each one, pull the status from the relevant threads, files, and task lists, and lay it out as a table: Project / Status (Red-Amber-Green) / Blockers / Next milestone / Owner.
 Save it to my files.
 1. Send the prompt by selecting the white circle with the black up-arrow in the bottom-right corner.